 Without control groups and randomly selected subjects, these variables are difficult to decipher.

 Estimates indicate the “troubled teen industry” makes upwards of 50 billion dollars annually.
-(Hilton, 2021) The “troubled teen industry” includes boot camps, boarding schools, residential treatment programs, and wilderness therapy.
+(Hilton, 2021) The “troubled teen industry” includes boot camps, therapeutic boarding school, schools, residential treatment programs, and wilderness therapy.

 As with most lucrative industries, it can be difficult for consumers to understand the businesses’ intentions, safety protocols, proper training, and who governs oversight.